d3christ/spanwiki/wiki/about.md

 # Research Process

-Our research tends to this trajectory (the "diamond pipeline"):
+Our research tends to follow this trajectory (the "diamond pipeline"):

 BRAINSTORM IDEAS → SUBMIT PROPOSALS → BEHAVIORAL PILOTS → BEHAVIORAL STUDY → FMRI STUDY → DATA PROCESSING → DATA ANALYSIS → PUBLICATION → FAME AND FORTUNE (hopefully)

 Typical time through the pipeline is 2-3 years (estimates for each step to be added, as well as ideas for shortening).

-#Relevant Review#
+## Relevant Review

 Knutson, B., Greer, S. M. (2008).
 Anticipatory affect: Neural correlates and consequences for choice.
 Philosophical Transactions of the Royal Society B, 363, 3771-3786.[[http://www-psych.stanford.edu/~span/Publications/bk08prsb.pdf]]